 Who should attend?

-Children’s Services social care staff and Police officers are the most regularly employed personnel in joint-interviews and joint-investigations as endorsed in Her Majesty’s Government’s publication “Working Together to Safeguard Children”.
-That said this course is also extremely relevant for all professionals involved in face-to-face working with children and young people including health care staff, children’s charities workers and those from schools, colleges and other educational establishments.
-We often hear that many professionals are not sure what they can and cannot do when they receive a disclosure of abuse from a child.
-They certainly are anxious that they might do something that would jeopardise the potential criminal investigation that may follow.
-This course is exactly for those professionals too.
-It will go a considerable way to allaying those anxieties.
+ABE does not only apply to the Police service.
+This course is also designed for those professionals, Children’s Services social care staff and those regularly employed personnel participating in joint-interviews and joint-investigations indicated in Her Majesty’s Government’s publication “Working Together to Safeguard Children”.
+It is also relevant for all professionals involved in face-to-face working with children and young people including healthcare professionals, children’s charities workers and those from schools, colleges and other educational establishments.